-- 1. Dietary manipulation.
-This technique involves the substitution of commercial liquid meal replacements for normal food, presenting detainees with a bland, unappetizing, but nutritionally complete diet.
-You have informed us that the CIA believes dietary manipulation makes other techniques, such as sleep deprivation, more effective.
-See August 25 Letter at 4.
-Detainees on dietary manipulation are permitted as much water as they want.
-In general, minimum daily fluid and nutritional requirements are estimated using the following formula: - Fluid requirement: 35 ml/kg/day.
+- Fluid requirement: 35 ml/kg/day.
 This may be increased depending on ambient temperature, body temperature, and level of activity.
 Medical officers must monitor fluid intake, and although detainees are allowed as much water as they want, monitoring of urine output may be necessary in the unlikely event that the officers suspect that the detainee is becoming dehydrated. - Calorie requirement: The CIA generally follows as a guideline a calorie requirement of 900 kcal/day + 10 kcal/kg/day.
 This quantity is multiplied by 1.2 for a sedentary activity level or 1.4 for a moderate activity level.
-Regardless of this formula, the recommended minimum calorie intake is 1500 kcal/day, and in no event is the detainee allowed to receive less than 1000 kcal/day.
-Calories are provided using commercial liquid diets (such as Ensure Plus), which also supply other essential nutrients and make for nutritionally complete meals.
+Regardless of this formula, the recommended minimum calorie intake is 1500 kcal/day, and in no event is the detaince allowed to receive less than 1000 kcal/day.10 Calories are provided using commercial liquid diets (such as Ensure Plus), which also supply other essential nutrients and make for nutritionally complete meals.11

-Medical officers are required to ensure adequate fluid and nutritional intake, and frequent medical monitoring takes place while any detained is undergoing dietary manipulation.
-All detaineds are weighed weekly, and in the unlikely event that a detained were to lose more than 10 percent of his body weight, the restricted diet would be discontinued.
+Medical officers are required to ensure adequate fluid and nutritional intake, and frequent medical monitoring takes place while any detainee is undergoing dietary manipulation.
+All detainees are weighed weekly, and in the unlikely event that a detainee were to lose more than 10 percent of his body weight, the restricted diet would be discontinued.

 2. Nudity.
 This technique is used to cause psychological discomfort, particularly if a detainee, for cultural or other reasons, is especially modest.
 When the technique is employed, clothing can be provided as an instant reward for cooperation.
 During and between interrogation sessions, a detainee may be kept nude, provided that ambient temperatures and the health of the detainee permit.
-For this technique to be employed, ambient temperature must be at least 68°F. No sexual abuse or threats of sexual abuse are permitted.
+For this technique to be employed, ambient temperature must be at least 68°F.12 No sexual abuse or threats of sexual abuse are permitted.
 Although each detention cell has full-time closed-circuit video monitoring, the detainee is not intentionally exposed to other detainees or unduly exposed to the detention facility staff.
-We understand that interrogators "are trained to below 75°F. See October 12 Letter at 1.
-For purposes of our analysis, however, we will assume that ambient temperatures may be as low as 68°F.
+We understand that interrogators "are trained to

-10 This is the calorie requirement for males, the CIA presently has no female detainees
+10 This is the calorie requirement for males; the CIA presently has no female detainees.

-While detainees subject to dietary manipulation are obviously situated differently from individuals who voluntarily engage in commercial weight-loss programs, we note that widely available commercial weight-loss programs in the United States employ diets of 1000 kcal/day for sustained periods of weeks or longer without requiring medical supervision.
+11 While detainces subject to dietary manipulation are obviously situated differently from individuals who voluntarily engage in commercial weight-loss programs, we note that widely available commercial weight-loss programs in the United States employ diets of 1000 kcal/day for sustained periods of weeks or longer without requiring medical supervision.
 While we do not equate commercial weight loss programs and this interrogation technique, the fact that these calorie levels are used in the weight-loss programs, in our view, is instructive in evaluating the medical safety of the interrogation technique.